 You may find yourself in a situation where you are seeking a remedy to a dispute but do not have the necessary evidence to support your claim.
 Or you may be a prospective defendant whose defence would be greatly assisted by information in the control of a third party (who does not want to hand it over or may possibly destroy it).

-It is of course important to engage in a conversation well before a claim is threatened or issued at Court.
-Please see our webpages on the required Protocols before a claim is issued (for both Claimants and Defendants) and what you need to consider when issuing a claim.
+- it is of course important to engage in a conversation well before a claim is threatened or issued at Court.
+Our team can help you with this.

 Opting for a discreet process